gtolomei/big-data-computing/README.md

 This is a first-year, second-semester course of the [MSc in Computer Science of Sapienza University of Rome](https://www.studiareinformatica.uniroma1.it/master-course-computer-science).

-This repository contains class material along with any useful information for the current academic year (2019/20).
+This repository contains class material along with any useful information for the 2019-2020 academic year.

 ### Class Schedule
 - **Tuesday** from **8:00AM** to **10:00AM** (Room Alfa, via Salaria 113)